 Triphala, a traditional Ayurvedic formula comprised of three fruits, is balancing for all three doshas and has a particular affinity for the colon—making it very supportive of healthy elimination.
 About half an hour before bed, either take 2 Triphala tablets with a glass of warm water, or if you prefer a powder, steep ½–1 teaspoon Triphala powder in a cup of freshly boiled water for 10 minutes.
 Cool and drink.

-If you have tried Triphala in the past and have not gotten the support you were hoping for, you might try taking a larger dose of it (about 1 tsp.), to see if that makes a difference.
-Each unique constellation of constitution, imbalance, and other factors dictates a specific dose of herbs and it is not uncommon for different people with similar symptoms to require a different dose in order to accomplish the same goal.
+If you have tried triphala in the past and have not gotten the support you were hoping for, you might try taking a larger dose of it (about 1 teaspoon) to see if that makes a difference.
+Each unique constellation of constitution, imbalance, and other factors dictates a specific dose of herbs, and it is not uncommon for different people with similar symptoms to require a different dose in order to accomplish the same goal.

 Psyllium husk is a natural source of both soluble and insoluble fiber and serves as an effective demulcent and bulking agent in the colon, supporting healthy and regular stools.3 The husks can be soaked in either warm water or warm milk and should be accompanied by adequate hydration.
 Before you add this herb to your routine, you will also want to check with either an Ayurvedic practitioner or your primary health care provider, as there are additional considerations that should be taken into account.
 For a more complete introduction to this herb, click on the link above.